vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 33. What is defer?

 ### Answer:
-`defer` executes code just before scope ends.
+`defer` executes code just before the scope ends.
 Used for cleanup tasks.

 ### Example: